Summit County author Mary Ellen Gilliland will entertain with stories of rascals, scoundrels and no-goods

 Location: Blue Spruce Inn, 20 Main St., Frisco

-The voices of Summit County's past will come alive next Friday through the voice of local author and historian Mary Ellen Gilliland.
-As part of the Fall for the Arts activities, Gilliland will recount tales of the rascals and scoundrels of the area's gold rush days, as told to her by old-timers who knew them.
+The voices of Summit County’s past will come alive Friday, Sept.
+6, through the voice of local author and historian Mary Ellen Gilliland.
+As part of the Fall for the Arts festival, Gilliland will recount tales of the rascals and scoundrels of the area’s gold rush days, as told to her by old-timers who knew them.

 Many of the stories she’s telling come from her book “Rascals, Scoundrels and No Goods,” first published in 2005.
 Gilliland’s other historical titles include “SUMMIT, A Gold Rush History” and “Breckenridge, 150 Years of Golden History.”
 Her research involved more than just reading and combing through historical records.
 Gilliland, who has lived in Summit County for 43 years, tracked down and interviewed older locals for their stories of the county before modern day.
 It was a challenging yet rewarding endeavor.

-"A lot of these stories I got from the old-timers.
-At first they didn't trust newcomers and they were very reticent about what they would say," she said.
+“A lot of these stories I got from the old-timers.
+At first, they didn’t trust newcomers and they were very reticent about what they would say,” she said.
 Once she gained their trust, however, the stories came one after the other, each full of colorful characters and local history.
-"It was really fun to get to know them," she added.
+“It was really fun to get to know them.”

 After the interviews, she did her research to separate the facts from the tall tales, though often it turned out the radical-sounding stories were actually true.

-One of these was May Nicholson, one of the few "shady ladies" in Summit County.
-According to Gilliland, Nicholson was "the most colorful madam of old-town Breckenridge" during the gold rush.
-When the mining boom waned, she took the money she had earned — a considerable sum — and bought a ranch on the Blue River, near where the Raven Golf Course is in Silverthorne today.
+One of these was May Nicholson, one of the few “shady ladies” in Summit County.
+According to Gilliland, Nicholson was “the most colorful madam of old-town Breckenridge” during the gold rush.
+When the mining boom waned, she took the money she had earned — a considerable sum — and bought a ranch on the Blue River, near where The Raven at Three Peaks golf course is in Silverthorne today.

 “She had a lot of personality,” said Gilliland.
 “Her language was so blue that these guys, they couldn’t handle it.”